Ferrari 812 Superfast: Performance

 Ferrari claims that the 812 Superfast has a top speed of 211 mph with a 0–100 km/h acceleration time of 2.9 seconds.
 Motor Trend tested the 812 Superfast in 2018 and found that the car accelerated from 0-60 mph (97 km/h) in 2.8 seconds and achieved a 10.4-second quarter-mile time with a trap speed of 138.6 mph (223 km/h).
 The car has a power to weight ratio of per horsepower (PS).
 The 812 Superfast is the first Ferrari equipped with EPS (Electronic Power Steering).
 It also shares the rear-wheel-steering system (Virtual Short Wheelbase 2.0) borrowed from the limited edition F12 TDF.
 The weight distribution of the car is 47% front, 53% rear.
 The car has recorded a laptime of 1:21.50 around the Fiorano racetrack, 0.50 seconds behind the more track-focused F12tdf.

-The Ferrari 812 Superfast is equipped with a series of electrical controls such as: ESP, ESC and it's even equipped with F1 track mode.
+The Ferrari 812 Superfast is equipped with a series of electrical controls such as: ESP, ESC and it's equipped with F1 track mode.

 Design

 The design is based on the F12berlinetta, with some new styling cues like full LED headlamps, air vents on the bonnet, quad circular taillights, and a body-colored rear diffuser.
 The two-box, high tail design of the car is intended to resemble that of the 365 GTB/4 Daytona, a Pininfarina design, though the car was designed at the Ferrari Styling Center.

 The interior of the 812 Superfast takes inspiration from both the preceding F12berlinetta and the interior of the LaFerrari, especially the shape and position of the air vents and the contours of the dashboard.

 As part of the Ferrari's flagship model design, the 812 Superfast's center control stack continues to lack a central infotainment display featured in entry-level models such as the GTC4Lusso and Portofino, retaining only a small temperature display for the climate control system and splitting all vehicular status information displays among the driver's multifunction instrument cluster, as well as the passenger-side touchscreen stack display above the glove compartment area.

-As with certain previous models, the 812 Superfast can be ordered with specially designed, model name-tagged, multi-piece luggage set which fit into the vehicle's rear trunk.
+As with certain previous models, the 812 Superfast can be ordered with specially designed, model name-tagged, multi-piece luggage set which fits into the vehicle's rear trunk.